Saint Laurent opens Paris Fashion Week with chic evening wear for men - ExBulletin

 Saint Laurent opens Paris Fashion Week with chic evening wear for men

-PARIS French luxury house Saint Laurent kicked off the Paris Fashion Week menswear shows on Tuesday night with a stylish range of bespoke men’s evening looks, curated by designer Anthony Vaccarello.
+PARIS, Jan 17 (Reuters) – French luxury house Saint Laurent kicked off the Paris Fashion Week menswear shows on Tuesday evening with a stylish range of bespoke men’s evening looks, curated by designer Anthony Vaccarello.

-The Kering-owned brand took to the Bourse de Commerce Circular, a historic wheat exchange renovated to house the Pinault Collection of contemporary art, sending models into space in dark, shoulder-baring trench coats and white blouses, dressed in oversized or low-cut knots, showing skin.
+The Kering-owned label (PRTP.PA) brought to the Bourse de Commerce Circular a historic wheat exchange renovated to house the Pinault Collection of contemporary art by sending models into space in dark, shoulder-length trench coats and white blouses, dressed in oversized bows, or cut low, showing the skin.

 Models walked in pointed heeled boots with their turtlenecks turned up, while tightly tailored overcoats were worn with the collars turned up.